My Opinion On What’s The Hardest Part Of Being A Drummer

 not so hard to reach, then?

-As I said, this blog post is about my opinion.
+As I said, this drumming guide is highly opinion-based.

 And of course: